TheStoicBear/Stoic-AgeReq/README.md

 ## Usage

 Once installed and configured, Stoic-AgeReq will prompt players upon joining the server to verify their age.
-Actions specified in `Config.lua` will be taken automatically based on whether the player meets the age requirement.
+Actions specified in `Config.lua` will be taken automatically based on whether the player meets the age requirement. use `/verifyage` this can be easily changed to anything you need.

 ## Configuration